seedstack/website/content/getting-started/tutorial/index.md

 ---

 Welcome to the SeedStack tutorial!
-It is intended to walk you through the most interesting features of SeedStack, by making you build a simple Web application from scratch.
+It is intended to walk you through the most interesting features of SeedStack, by making you build a simple Web application from scratch.<!--more-->

 {{% callout info %}}
 SeedStack can be used for any type of project and provides templates for several [predefined project types](../project-templates).
 This tutorial is focused on a **[Web application project](../project-templates/web)**.
 {{% /callout %}}

-# Project creation
+# Project generation

 The first step is to create the Web application using the latest project template: